Jeff Lucas & Searchlight: Faith in the Fog

 Return to the Hiding Place

-A wonderful new reimagining of Corrie Ten Boom's biographical tale of forgiveness and reconciliation in the shadows of WW2.
-The family bravely hide Jews in their small clock shop.
-The consequences are dark and devastating.
+A moving reimagining of Corrie Ten Boom's biographical tale of forgiveness and reconciliation in the shadows of WW2.